11 B2B Sales Techniques That Win Deals in 2026

 Deals that come with hefty price tags are sure to make decision-makers pause.
 For some prospects, cost might be an insurmountable barrier.
 For others, buyers simply want to be sure that they’ll gain more in benefits than they spend in cash.

-When prospects ask about price, a great B2B sales technique is to always reframe the conversation to focus on ROI.
+When prospects ask about price, a great B2B sales technique is to reframe the conversation around ROI.
 Business-minded people understand price as the cost of an investment.
-If the investment can yield enough benefits, and can be scaled up over time, it’s easier to ease cost-related concerns.
+If the investment can yield sufficient benefits and be scaled up over time, it’s easier to address cost-related concerns.

-For example, a software that costs a company $500,000 per year, but allows them to double their productivity and triple their revenue is surely worth it.
+For example, software that costs a company $500,000 per year but allows it to double its productivity and triple its revenue is surely worth it.

 8. Join relevant LinkedIn groups

-LinkedIn is the largest professional network in the world, and it’s the place where business influencers are most active – that’s why it’s one of the hottest B2B lead generation tools.
-LinkedIn groups that focus on certain topics, trends, or companies can be prime real estate for connecting with prospects and cultivating rapport.
+LinkedIn is the largest professional network in the world, and it’s the place where business influencers are most active, which is why it’s one of the hottest B2B lead generation tools.
+LinkedIn groups focused on specific topics, trends, or companies can be prime real estate for connecting with prospects and cultivating rapport.

 9. Respond to prospects’ issues or concerns promptly

 When a prospect expresses any type of concern or problem, you don’t want to keep them waiting for a response.
-If they’re having doubts about becoming a customer, a slow response could send the signal that your company isn’t attentive or doesn’t have the means to provide adequate customer support.
+A slow reply could signal that your company isn’t attentive or doesn’t have the means to provide adequate customer support.

-This type of response shows the prospect that you’re on it.
-Even if it takes a few days to come up with a more comprehensive response, they won’t be wondering why you aren’t answering – or worse, come to their own negative conclusions.
+This type of response shows that you’re on it.
+Even if it takes a few days to come up with a more comprehensive response, they won’t be wondering why you aren’t answering.

 10. Follow up